-For minor remodel/additions and minor site improvements, the minimum acceptable assurance shall be in a dollar amount equal to the number of total cubic yards of cut and fill multiplied by 35, or in such greater amount as deemed appropriate by the Town.
+For minor remodel/additions and minor site improvements, the minimum acceptable assurance shall be in a dollar amount equal to the number of total cubic yards of cut and as stipulated in the Town's Master Fee Schedule.

+fill multiplied by 35, or in such greater amount as deemed appropriate by the Town.
 The amount of the assurance may be adjusted in accordance with the Building Cost Historical Index in order to account for inflation.